asymmetry1/Anagram-Solver/README.md

 # Anagram Solver

-A command-line tool to find anagrams from a given set of letters, with advanced features like excluding known words and generating sentences.
+A command-line tool to find anagrams from a given set of letters, with some features like excluding known words and generating sentences.

 ## Features
 - Find all possible anagrams from input letters